Diego Lopes (fighter)

 Diego Lopes da Silva (born 30 December 1994) is a Brazilian professional mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
-A professional since 2012, Lopes previously competed in the Mexican MMA promotion LUX Fight League, where he was a former LUX Featherweight Champion.
-As of 15 July 2025, he is #2 in the UFC featherweight rankings.
+A professional since 2012, Lopes formerly competed in the Mexican MMA promotion LUX Fight League, where he was a former LUX Featherweight Champion.
+As of 15 July 2026, he is #2 in the Meta UFC featherweight rankings.

 Background

 Born and raised in Manaus, Amazonas, Brazil, Lopes began training Brazilian jiu-jitsu at a young age, as it was a tradition in his family to fight.
 He quickly began competing at the age of 7.
-At 16 he received his purple belt and soon after transitioned into MMA.
+At 16 he received his purple belt and soon transitioned into MMA.

 Mixed martial arts career

 Early career

 Lopes began his professional MMA career in September 2012 in his home country of Brazil, making an immediate impact with a victory in his debut fight.
 Over the course of his next seven bouts, Lopes built a solid record of five wins and two losses, showcasing his potential as a rising talent in the sport.

 At just 19, Lopes' career took a pivotal turn when his jiu-jitsu instructor offered him an opportunity to teach in Mexico.
 Seizing the chance to further his training and career, Lopes relocated to Mexico and began teaching Brazilian jiu-jitsu while refining his own skills.
 This move proved to be a crucial development, not only in his fighting career but also in his life, as it allowed him to continue evolving as both a fighter and a coach.

 After establishing himself in Mexico, Lopes resumed his fighting career, determined to rise through the ranks and solidify his place in the competitive world of mixed martial arts.